haleyspeed/python_signal_processing/README.md

 # Specific_Projects
-Project-Specific files for automating data analysis for paired patch-clamp recordings from electrically-coupled neurons.
-Processing, descriptive statistics, ANOVA, and plotting are all coded in Python (3.73).
+Project-Specific files for automating data analysis.
+Includes dual patch-clamp experiments from electrically-coupled neurons.
+Raw signals are pre-processed in Clampfit (Vm, amplitudes).
+Data scrubbing/cleaning, descriptive statistics, ANOVA, and plotting are all coded in Python (3.73).
 Dunnett's posthoc test is performed in R.

 ## For the 6-2-19 China trip:
 ### Paired Recording data: